AzeredoGabriel/nearest-location/README.md

 </code>

 **OBS**
-This is an apaptation created for azeredogab.com from Andrew's code (stackoverflow: http://stackoverflow.com/users/622104/andrew-opengeocode)
+This is an application created for azeredogab.com from Andrew's code (stackoverflow: http://stackoverflow.com/users/622104/andrew-opengeocode)